School Fees

 When are school fees due?

 Fees are due and payable at the time of registration or upon receipt of their invoice.
-Parents have a number of different payment options, including post-dated cheques, online payments, and installments.
+Parents have a number of different payment options, including online payments (full or partial), cash or cheque.
 The administration at each school is responsible for the collection of all fees.
 Refer to Administrative Procedure 505 Student Fees for more information.
 If fees are still not paid following correspondence from schools and Central Administration, unpaid school fees may be forwarded to a collection agency.

 For activity/extra-curricular fees, payment is due upon registration and/or participation in the activity or event, unless otherwise authorized by the school principal.